Amaroq Minerals Ltd.: Notice of Iceland Capital Markets Day

 The event will be held at the new headquarters of Landsbankinn at Reykjastræti 6, 101 Reykjavík, from 9.00am to 11.00am Iceland time, GMT.

-To attend the event in person, please click on the following link for registration Amaroq Minerals - Landsbankinn
+To attend the event in person, please click on the following link for registration: https://www.landsbankinn.is/amaroq-minerals

 Webcast registration